York Gym Cable Crossover Machine | STS

 Each weight stack weighs in at 200 lbs. and this unit comes standard with a center pull up bar that also offers a unique pronated gripping option.

 This York Cable Cross features heavy-duty 11-gauge steel construction with a protective powder coat finish in your choice of white or silver.
 Self-lubricating fiberglass reinforce pulleys and rugged 4200 lb. tensile strength cables keep this unit operating trouble-free in tough gym settings.

-This commercial cable crossover is ideal for just about any workout setting, such as high school weight rooms, personal training studios, wellness centers and professional fitness centers.
+This commercial cable crossover is ideal for just about any workout setting, such as high school weight rooms, college gyms, personal training studios, wellness centers, military and professional fitness centers.

 - Heavy Gauge Steel Frame

 - Durable Powder Coat Baked On Paint Finish